prince-kr-dev/OOPs-Practice-Sets/README.md

 4. **Encapsulation**:
    Create a class `BankAccount` with private properties `accountNumber` and `balance`.
 Provide public methods to get the balance and to deposit and withdraw amounts, ensuring balance cannot go negative.
 Test it with different scenarios.

+10. **Function Overloading**:
+   Write a class `MathOperations` with overloaded methods `add()`: one to add two integers, one to add three integers, and one to add two floating-point numbers.
+Test these functions by calling them with different argument counts and types.